tesseract-one/ledger-app-ergo/doc/INS-21-SIGN-TRANSACTION.md

 ## 0x11 - Add Token Ids
 This call adds Distinct Token Ids to the transaction.
 Up to 7 Ids can be added in a single call.
 The hard limit of tokens in a single transaction is **20**.
-Must be called only if “Start Trasnaction data” call had “Number of TX Distinct Token Ids “ param set greater than zero.
+Must be called only if “Start Transaction data” call had “Number of TX Distinct Token Ids “ param set greater than zero.
 Must be called before setting Inputs.

 ### Request
 | INS | P1 | P2 | Lc | Data |